toriium/turbocrawler/README.md

 ### Attributes
 - `crawler_name` the name of your crawler, this info will be used by `CrawledQueue`
 - `allowed_domains` list containing all domains that the crawler may add to `CrawlerQueue`
-- `regex_extract_rules` list containing `ExtractRule` objects, the regex passed here will be used to extract all redirect links from an HTML page, EX: 'href="/users"', that you return in `CrawlerResponse.body`.
+- `regex_extract_rules` list containing `ExtractRule` objects, the regex passed here will be
+  used to extract all redirect links from an HTML page, EX: 'href="/users"', that you return in `CrawlerResponse.body`
   If you let this list empty will not enable the automatic population of `CrawlerQueue` for every `CrawlerResponse.body`
 - `time_between_requests` Time that each request will have to wait before being executed